glitchwizard/personalPortfolio/README.md

 * [PurpleBooth](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) for the README template to get started here
 * [adam-p](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for the README tips and tricks
 * [Deadmau5](https://live.deadmau5.com/) for the coding focus music.
+* Kenny Westfall, for giving killer feedback on the look and feel of the site